bateni1380/bateni1380/README.md

 ### Hi I'm Mohammad Reza 👋

-- 🌱 I’m currently studing Computer Science and Mathematics.
+- 🌱 I’m currently studing Computer Science and Mathematics at Amirkabir University of Technology.
 - 📫 How to reach me: Linkedin-> Mohammad Reza Bateni OR Email: bateni1380@gmail.com
 - ✌ " "